 Hudson's most valuable natural resource is the Assabet River.
-Many town owned properties lie along its shore such as Riverside, Wood, Apsley, Cherry and South Street Parks.
-Hudson High is along the river, as well as the Loureiro and Warner conservation properties.
-These areas provide scenic views that can be enjoyed by residents.
+Many town owned properties lie along its shore such as Riverside Park, Hudson High School, Fossile Field and Wood Park on the southern shore and Apsley, Louriero and Warner Properties on the northern side.
+Cellucci and South Street Parks also lie on the shore in the center of Town, with Cherry Street Field farther to the east.
+These areas provide scenic views and walking trails that can be enjoyed by residents.
 Additionally, the agricultural lands in the eastern end of town which are privately owned add significantly to the character of Hudson, but are not permanently protected from development.